dengking/programming-language/docs/C-family-language/C++/Language-reference/Basic-concept/Type-system/Type-system/Type-system.md

 ### [Static type](https://en.cppreference.com/w/cpp/language/type#Static_type)

+The type of an expression that results from the **compile-time** analysis of the program is known as the *static type* of the expression.
+The **static type** does not change while the program is executing.

 ​

 ### [Dynamic type](https://en.cppreference.com/w/cpp/language/type#Dynamic_type)

-If some [glvalue expression](https://en.cppreference.com/w/cpp/language/value_category) refers to a [polymorphic object](https://en.cppreference.com/w/cpp/language/object), the type of its **most derived object** is known as the dynamic type.
+If some [glvalue expression](https://en.cppreference.com/w/cpp/language/value_category) refers to a [polymorphic object](https://en.cppreference.com/w/cpp/language/object), the type of its **most derived object** is known as the **dynamic type**.

-> NOTE: 关于上面这段话中的**most derived object**，参见cppreference [Object#Subobjects](https://en.cppreference.com/w/cpp/language/object#Subobjects)
+> NOTE: 上面这段话给出了dynamic type的定义，需要注意的是，dynamic type是run-time获得的。关于上面这段话中的**most derived object**，参见cppreference [Object#Subobjects](https://en.cppreference.com/w/cpp/language/object#Subobjects)

-> NOTE: static type和dynamic type的概念对于c++ 非常重要，关于两者的一个典型例子就是：c++中如何实现multiple dispatch，参见[A polyglot's guide to multiple dispatch](https://eli.thegreenplace.net/2016/a-polyglots-guide-to-multiple-dispatch/)，在`Theory\Programming-paradigm\Object-oriented-programming\Polymorphism\Subtyping-polymorphism\Multiple-dispatch.md`中收录了这篇文章。

 ### [Incomplete type](https://en.cppreference.com/w/cpp/language/type#Incomplete_type)